-New Hampshire Child Support Calculator (2025)
+New Hampshire (NH) Child Support Calculator 2026

 Estimate your New Hampshire child support obligation using the Income Shares model under RSA 458-C. New Hampshire considers both parents' adjusted gross income, applies a self-support reserve, and uses a detailed schedule to determine the basic child support obligation.

-RSA 458-C Free & Instant 2025 Guidelines
+RSA 458-C Free & Instant 2026 Guidelines

-Updated 2025 — New Hampshire RSA 458-C
+Updated 2026 — New Hampshire RSA 458-C

 New Hampshire Child Support Calculator